Build your own DIY barn door, including step by step PDF plans! It’s a great budget friendly project, even if you’re a beginner woodworker

 I can’t believe we are almost there with this master bathroom refresh reveal!
 I feel like it’s been forever, but we’ve had lots of (fun) projects that I’ll be getting to share with you soon that have come up unexpectedly.

 I’m sharing with you all today our DIY sliding barn door that is legit the easiest project even though it looks like it’s the most difficult.
 There are about 1.5 million tutorials for DIY rustic barn doors out there.
 Trust me.
 I’ve looked on Pinterest myself and they’re ERRYWHURR.

 So, what’s different about our barn door?
 Come and see!

-OH!
-And if PDF plans are easier for you to follow than a blog post, you’re in luck because I paid someone a lot smarter than me to make the PDF version of these DIY barn door plans!
-Just enter your info below and you can get your very own!
+If PDF plans are easier for you to follow than a blog post, you’re in luck because I paid someone a lot smarter than me to make the PDF version of these DIY barn door plans.

 DIY Barn Door